trennlinie

 Martin: (laughs) "Obviously we know that people are going to be interested in the Dave-drugs angle, but hopefully they'll also be interested in the fact that we've finished an album."[15]

-David recorded a coversong - A Song For Europe - for the sampler Dream Home Heartaches that was published on September 4.
+Dave recorded a cover song, A Song for Europe, for the sampler Dream Home Heartaches which was released on 4 September.

 trennlinie

-During an radio-interview wild things were brought to daylight ...
+During a radio-interview wild things were brought to daylight ...

-David: "It's not actually in my scrotum, it's called a guiche, and it's the - you know that little bit ... in between?[21]
-It was that bit of skin that men have between the b*** and a*** - that really thin line.[22]"
+Dave: "It's not actually in my scrotum, it's called a guiche, and it's the - you know that little bit ... in between?[23]
+It was that bit of skin that men have between the b*** and a***h*** - that really thin line."[24]

-David: "Supposedly you get more sexual energy from it, but it was the most painful thing I've ever done.
-As it was being done I was in stirrups for half an hour with this girl staring at my a***, lining the needle up.[24]
+Dave: "Supposedly you get more sexual energy from it, but it was the most painful thing I've ever done.
+As it was being done I was in stirrups for half an hour with this girl staring at my a***, lining the needle up.[26]
 And it was kind of like, um ...
 I got a '10-9-8-7-6-' ...
 BAAANNGG!
-It was like somebody kicked me - really, really hard.
-I earnt that!" (laughs)
+It was like somebody kicked me really, really hard.
+I earned that!" (laughs)

 Presenter: "And do you still have it there?"

-David: "Yes I do.
+Dave: "Yes I do.
 And it's a lot of fun.
-Hey, if you can do that you do anything.[25]
-I don't think I touched my d*** for ages afterwards, I couldn't even sit on a hard chair for six months, although I showed everybody.[26]" [I don't want to picture the scene when he was going to show everybody ...]
+Hey, if you can do that you do anything.
+I don't think I touched my d*** for ages afterwards, I couldn't even sit on a hard chair for six months, although I showed everybody."[27]
+(I don't want to picture the scene when he was going to show everybody ...
+Did he really get undress saying, "Look I've a ring in my a***"? :o)

 Luscious Apparatus